 Documenting those moments for my clients is one of my absolute favorite parts about my job.
 But doing so is one of the trickier aspects of wedding photography, because by definition, candid moments are unexpected.
 After shooting weddings for the past 14 years, I have realized that there are actually some simple tips I can give my clients to maximize those precious candid photos.

-Believe it or not, having a well-thought-out timeline is one of the most important factors in getting those great moments in your photos.
+Believe it or not, having a well-thought-out wedding timeline is one of the most important factors in getting those great moments in your photos.
 It is not only key in terms of having plenty of time for stunning portraits of you and your families, but a solid timeline also allows space in the schedule for great moments to unfold.

-For example, in the image above, the bride was ready and dressed well within the time allotted, and we still had a little time before heading to the ceremony.
+For example, in the image below, the bride was ready and dressed well within the time allotted, and we still had a little time before heading to the ceremony.
 Her father also still had time before he had to get dressed, and he asked if he could come in and see her in her dress for the first time.
 It was such a special, beautiful moment between the two of them.
 Had she been running late and rushing to get to the ceremony, we never would have had this lovely photo – one of her favorites (and mine!).

 Another reason the timeline is crucial is because it keeps the day running smoothly, which in turn keeps everyone relaxed and able to enjoy each part of the celebration.
 It has been said many times that your wedding day can feel like it flies by, but a little extra space in the schedule works wonders to help everyone be present for each and every moment.

-After months and months of planning, it can be hard to know when to let go and trust that the day will unfold and everything will be perfect, even if there is a bump or two here and there.
-The best thing you can do for yourself and your photos is to just be present and enjoy your day.
+After months and months of planning a wedding, it can be hard to know when to let go and trust that the day will unfold and everything will be perfect, even if there is a bump or two here and there.
+The best thing you can do for yourself and your wedding photos is to just be present and enjoy your day.
 A great way to start the day relaxed is with music!
-Having music and a specially chosen playlist playing in the background while you are getting ready does wonders for not only calming any wedding-day jitters, but also by creating a great atmosphere for everyone in the room.
+Having music and a specially chosen getting-ready playlist playing in the background while you are getting ready does wonders for not only calming any wedding-day jitters, but also by creating a great atmosphere for everyone in the room.